Seville food tour – local dishes and street food in Spain

 1. Gazpacho Andaluz

-Forget every watered-down version of gazpacho you may have encountered elsewhere.
-In Seville, this chilled tomato soup is a precise and celebrated craft.
-Made from ripe tomatoes, green pepper, cucumber, garlic, sherry vinegar, extra virgin olive oil, and stale bread blended into a silky, vibrant red liquid, a proper Sevillian gazpacho is refreshing yet deeply savory.
-It is typically served in a glass rather than a bowl, often garnished with tiny diced vegetables and a drizzle of grassy olive oil.
-In peak summer, locals consume it almost like a daily vitamin, and rightly so.
+Forget every watered-down version of gazpacho you’ve had elsewhere.
+In Seville, this chilled tomato soup is treated as a precise and celebrated craft.
+Ripe tomatoes, green pepper, cucumber, garlic, sherry vinegar, extra virgin olive oil, and stale bread blended into a silky, deeply red liquid — a proper Sevillian gazpacho is refreshing and savory at the same time.
+It’s typically served in a glass rather than a bowl, often with tiny diced vegetables on top and a drizzle of grassy olive oil.
+In peak summer (and Seville in July is seriously, relentlessly hot), locals drink it almost like a daily vitamin.
 The best versions use tomatoes from the nearby Guadalquivir delta, which ripen to an almost jammy intensity under the fierce Andalusian sun.
-Do not leave Seville without ordering a proper glass at a traditional bar like Bar Eslava in the Triana neighborhood.
+Order a proper glass at Bar Eslava in Triana.
+Don’t skip it.

 2. Pescaíto Frito

-Seville sits close enough to the Atlantic coast that fresh fish has always been a staple, and the sevillano genius lies in how simply they prepare it.
+Seville sits close enough to the Atlantic coast that fresh fish has always been a staple, and the genius here lies in how simply they prepare it.
 Pescaíto frito — small fried fish — is one of the city’s most beloved and democratic pleasures.
-Baby squid, cuttlefish, small shrimp, anchovies, and wedges of dogfish are lightly dusted in a chickpea or wheat flour coating and fried in abundant, intensely hot olive oil until they achieve a shattering golden crust while remaining perfectly moist inside.
-The key is the olive oil temperature and quality — Seville’s fried fish absorbs almost no grease when done correctly.
-It arrives wrapped in paper or piled onto a plate with a wedge of lemon, and you eat it standing up, ideally with a cold glass of manzanilla sherry.
-Head to the working-class bars around the Mercado de Triana for the most authentic experience.
+Baby squid, cuttlefish, small shrimp, anchovies, and wedges of dogfish get lightly dusted in chickpea or wheat flour and dropped into intensely hot olive oil until they achieve a shattering golden crust while staying perfectly moist inside.
+The key is temperature and oil quality — done correctly, Seville’s fried fish absorbs almost no grease.
+It arrives wrapped in paper or piled on a plate with a wedge of lemon.
+You eat it standing up.
+Ideally with a cold glass of manzanilla sherry.
+Head to the working-class bars around the Mercado de Triana for the real thing rather than the tourist-facing spots near the cathedral.

 3. Espinacas con Garbanzos

 This dish is living proof of Seville’s Moorish heritage.
-Spinach with chickpeas might sound deceptively simple, but when properly prepared it is one of the most satisfying dishes in the entire Iberian canon.
-The chickpeas are first fried in olive oil until they develop a slight crispness on their exterior.
-A rich sofrito of onions, garlic, and tomatoes is built around them, seasoned with cumin, black pepper, and smoked paprika, then wilted spinach is folded through the whole mixture.
-The result is earthy, warming, and deeply aromatic — a vegetarian dish with the complexity and satisfaction of something far more elaborate.
-It is a staple of traditional tapas bars throughout the Santa Cruz and Triana neighborhoods, and it represents Seville at its most honest and unpretentious.
+Spinach with chickpeas sounds deceptively simple, but when done properly it’s one of the most satisfying things in the entire Iberian food canon.
+The chickpeas get fried in olive oil until they develop a slight crispness on the outside.
+A rich sofrito of onions, garlic, and tomatoes builds around them, seasoned with cumin, black pepper, and smoked paprika, then wilted spinach is folded through.
+Earthy, warming, deeply aromatic — a vegetarian dish with the complexity and satisfaction of something far more elaborate.
+It’s a staple of traditional tapas bars throughout Santa Cruz and Triana, and it represents Seville at its most honest.

 4. Carrillada Ibérica

-For meat lovers, carrillada ibérica — slow-braised Iberian pork cheeks — is among the most transcendent things you will eat in Seville.
-The cheeks are braised for several hours in a rich sauce of local Manzanilla sherry, beef stock, root vegetables, and aromatics until the meat becomes so impossibly tender that it collapses at the touch of a fork.
+For meat lovers, carrillada ibérica — slow-braised Iberian pork cheeks — is among the most transcendent things you’ll eat on a Seville food tour.
+The cheeks are braised for several hours in a rich sauce of local Manzanilla sherry, beef stock, root vegetables, and aromatics until the meat becomes so impossibly tender it collapses at a fork’s touch.
 The rendered fat from the Iberian pig — an animal famous for its acorn-rich diet and extraordinary marbling — creates a sauce of remarkable depth and glossy richness.
-This dish appears on menus throughout the city but is particularly celebrated in the restaurants around the Alameda de Hércules neighborhood, where chefs take traditional Andalusian recipes and elevate them with careful technique and seasonal ingredients.
+This dish appears on menus throughout the city but is particularly celebrated in restaurants around the Alameda de Hércules neighborhood, where chefs take traditional Andalusian recipes and apply careful, unhurried technique.

 5. Huevos a la Flamenca

-This is quintessential Sevillian comfort food — a dish that looks modest on paper but delivers extraordinary satisfaction in practice.
-Eggs are baked directly in an individual clay cazuela dish over a base of rich sofrito tomato sauce, chorizo, serrano ham, peas, and roasted peppers.
-The dish goes into a hot oven until the egg whites are just set but the yolks remain runny and golden.
-It arrives at the table still bubbling and crackling in its clay pot, and the ritual is to break the yolks and let them bleed golden into the smoky, garlicky tomato base beneath.
-It is a complete universe of flavor in a single clay dish.
-The name references flamenco — another Sevillian cultural icon — and the dish is thought to have been popularized in the city’s flamenco taverns during the 19th century.
+Quintessential Sevillian comfort food.
+It looks modest on paper but delivers genuinely extraordinary satisfaction in practice.
+Eggs baked directly in an individual clay cazuela dish over a base of rich sofrito tomato sauce, chorizo, serrano ham, peas, and roasted peppers — into a hot oven until the whites are just set and the yolks remain runny and golden.
+It arrives at the table still bubbling and crackling in its clay pot.
+The ritual is to break those yolks and let them bleed golden into the smoky, garlicky tomato base beneath.
+A complete universe of flavor in a single clay dish.
+The name references flamenco — another Sevillian obsession — and the dish is thought to have been popularized in the city’s flamenco taverns during the 19th century.
 Look for it at traditional tabernas throughout the Santa Cruz quarter.

 6. Torrijas

-No food guide to Seville would be complete without addressing the city’s profound relationship with sweet pastry, and torrijas represent the pinnacle of Sevillian dessert culture.
-These are the Spanish answer to French toast — thick slices of day-old bread soaked in warm spiced milk or sweet wine, then dipped in beaten egg and fried in olive oil until golden and crisp on the outside, custardy within.
-They are finished with a dusting of cinnamon sugar and sometimes drizzled with honey or orange blossom syrup.
-Traditionally a Lent and Easter food deeply tied to Seville’s extraordinary Semana Santa celebrations, torrijas have transcended their seasonal roots and now appear in Seville’s bakeries and pastelerías year-round.
+No food guide to Seville would be complete without the city’s profound relationship with sweet pastry, and torrijas represent the pinnacle of Sevillian dessert culture.
+Think French toast, but better — thick slices of day-old bread soaked in warm spiced milk or sweet wine, dipped in beaten egg, fried in olive oil until golden and crisp outside and custardy within.
+Finished with cinnamon sugar and sometimes drizzled with honey or orange blossom syrup.
+Traditionally a Lent and Easter food tied to Seville’s extraordinary Semana Santa celebrations, torrijas have long since escaped their seasonal roots and now appear in Seville’s bakeries and pastelerías year-round.
+Order one at a pastelería in the Macarena neighborhood and eat it standing at the counter.
+It costs next to nothing and it’ll be one of your best food memories from the trip.

 Book a Food Tour in Seville